akhil99558/EDA_/README.md

 # EDA
 **
-First Project is EDA of CreditCard Data found on Kaggle. - [https://www.kaggle.com/datasets/sakshigoyal7/credit-card-customers]**
+## 1.First Project is EDA of CreditCard Data found on Kaggle. - [https://www.kaggle.com/datasets/sakshigoyal7/credit-card-customers]**
    We had first cleaned up missing Data and changed any object type variables to categorical variables and then we have done Exploratory Data Analysis [EDA] on the given data set to find a few facts about the data such as: